WinstonAC/winston-ai/README.md

    - Try a different browser

 2. **Can't Log In**
-   - Verify email and password
+   - Verify email and magic link
    - Check caps lock
    - Try a different account